Single vs multi-tenant cloud: key differences and benefits

 In a similar vein to on-premises solutions, upgrading or moving single-tenant SaaS solutions can be incredibly resource-intensive.
 You typically won’t receive support with backup, restoring, or disaster recovery.
 You may also need your own team in place to maintain your system’s functionality and security after setup.

-What is a multi-tenant SaaS solution?
+What is a multi-tenant cloud solution?

-The benefits of multi-tenant SaaS solutions
+Benefits of multi-tenant cloud solutions

 Shared infrastructure SaaS solutions come with several advantages.
 Multi-tenant solutions have lower costs but more efficient resources.
 They offer dynamic environments that efficiently scale to meet users’ capacity needs around the clock.
 You can rely on a predictable cost of ownership as you’ll only pay for the resources you use.